Best S&P 500 ETFs in 2026: Low Fees & Top Picks Compared

 Pick One ETF And Stick With It

-Don't buy multiple S&P 500 ETFs - they're nearly identical.
-Choose VOO or IVV for low costs, set up automatic monthly purchases, and let compound growth work its magic.
+Don't buy multiple S&P 500 ETFs since they're nearly identical.
+Choose SPYM for the lowest fees, VOO or IVV for rock-solid tracking, set up automatic monthly purchases, and let compound growth do the heavy lifting.
 The key is consistency, not complexity.

 Which S&P 500 ETF is best for beginners?